Justina Bricka

 Justina Bricka (born February 14, 1943) is an American former tennis player from St. Louis, Missouri.

 In 1961 she was called up for the United States Wightman Cup team and had a win over Angela Mortimer.

-Bricka's best year of doubles came while the partner of Margaret Smith in 1962, with seven tournament titles and a runner-up finish at the French Championships.
+Bricka's best year of doubles came with her partner Margaret Smith in 1962; they won seven tournament titles and had a runner-up finish at the French Championships.

-In 1965 she was a singles quarter-finalist at the Wimbledon Championships.
+In 1965, she was a singles quarterfinalist at the Wimbledon Championships.

-Later in her career she competed as Justina Horwitz, from her then marriage to tennis player Dick Horwitz.
+Later in her career, she competed as Justina Horwitz during her marriage to tennis player Dick Horwitz.